Report: Watson to Serve 11-Game Suspension in NFL, NFLPA Settlement

-Report: Watson to serve 11-game suspension in NFL, NFLPA settlement originally appeared on NBC Sports Chicago
+Report: Watson to serve 11-game suspension in NFL, NFLPA settlement originally appeared on NBC Sports Washington

 Deshaun Watson will be suspended for 11 games and fined $5 million in a settlement between the NFL and the NFL Players Association, according to multiple reports.